aws-samples/containerized-game-servers/craft/server/README.md

 # A sandbox stateful multiplayer video game

 We use the [Craft](https://www.michaelfogleman.com/projects/craft/) game.
-It is a CPP game with python3-based game server.
+A simple Minecraft clone written in C using modern OpenGL (shaders)

 ## Deploy steps